Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 </style>
 ```

-next, let's create the HTML structure and use the data on the `region` object.
+next, create the HTML structure and use the data from the `region` object.

 We'll start with an empty div which will act as an overlay to dim the background when the modal is open: